input-output-hk/cardano-node-wiki/Benchmarking.md

-This page describes the benchmarking procedure.
+This page describes the complete benchmarking procedure.

 ## Bench Deployer Access